gcomte/dingir-exchange-docs/README.md

 `npx ts-node trade.ts`

 ### Environment
-If you don't want to use the local standard setup but instead want to change IPs, ports and/or container names, you can copy the .env template file `examples/js/.env.advise` to `examples/js/.env` and reconfigure the variables to your needs.
+If you don't want to use the local standard setup but instead want to change IPs, ports and/or container names, you can copy the `.env`-template-file `examples/js/.env.advise` to `examples/js/.env` and reconfigure the variables to your needs.

 ### Data